jue89/rdiff-backupr/README.md

 What the heck?
 --------------

-**rdiff-backupr** helps you keeping your backups nicely organised configured just by some easy readable text files.
+**rdiff-backupr** helps you keeping your backups nicely organised.
+It is just configured by some easily readable text files.
 As you might expected, it uses *rdiff-backup* in the background.
-And yes, its name is kind of silly.
-But hey - it's just a quick and dirty hacked CLI-PHP-Script.
+And yes, its name is kind of silly - but hey - it's just a quick and dirty hacked CLI PHP script.
 In the end its working for all my use cases.

 This script has been tested with Debian and Ubuntu.